Backpacking Spaghetti Recipe

 Instructions

-1. Start by dehydrating the ground beef and pasta sauce.
-My food dehydrator is ancient but this Cosori Food Dehydrator is a similar model with great reviews.
-Dehydrate the beef at 145°F for 4 to 6 hours until it is completely dry.
-The sauce should be dehydrated at 135°F for 6 - 8 hours on a solid tray.
-Dehydrating times may vary depending on your dehydrator model as well as the moisture and humidity.
+• Start by dehydrating the ground beef and pasta sauce.
+Our food dehydrator is ancient, but this Cosori Food Dehydrator is a similar model with great reviews.
+Dehydrate the beef at 145°F for 4 – 6 hours, until it is completely dry.
+The sauce should be dehydrated at 135°F for 6 – 8 hours on a solid tray.
+Dehydrating times may vary depending on your dehydrator model, as well as the moisture and humidity.

-3. Peel the dehydrated sauce off of the tray, tear it into strips and store in a freezer bag.
+• Peel the dehydrated sauce off of the tray, tear it into strips, and store in a freezer bag.

-4. To cook the spaghetti start by adding 1/2 cup fresh water to the beef and allow it to rehydrate for at least 30 minutes.
+• To cook the spaghetti, start by adding 1/2 cup fresh water to the beef and allow it to rehydrate for at least 30 minutes.

-6. Place the beef in a pan, add another 1/2 cup of water and cook until heated through and no longer "crunchy".
+• Place the beef in a pan, add another 1/2 cup of water, and cook until heated through and no longer "crunchy".
 This can take at least 15 minutes and more water may be needed as you heat the beef.

 Leave a Reply